Digital coins explained

 Cryptoassets may also be subject to other risks.
 Learn more about types of investment risk.

 Before you consider purchasing a cryptoasset, make sure you understand how they work.
 The Ontario Securities CommissionOntario Securities Commission An independent Crown corporation that is responsible for regulating the capital markets in Ontario.
-Its mandate is to provide protection to investors from unfair, improper or fraudulent practices and to foster confidence in fair and efficient capital markets.+ read full definition’s Inquiries and Contact Centre is available to answer your questions.
+Its mandate is to provide protection to investors from unfair, improper or fraudulent practices, to foster fair and efficient capital markets and confidence in capital markets, and to contribute to the stability of the financial system and the reduction of systemic…+ read full definition’s Inquiries and Contact Centre is available to answer your questions.
 You can also get unbiased responses to your investing questions at Re: Investing.